lake-wg/edhoc/draft-ietf-lake-edhoc.md

 EDHOC inherits its security properties from the theoretical SIGMA-I protocol {{SIGMA}}.
 Using the terminology from {{SIGMA}}, EDHOC provides forward secrecy, mutual authentication with aliveness, consistency, and peer awareness.
 As described in {{SIGMA}}, peer awareness is provided to the Responder, but not to the Initiator.

+As described in {{SIGMA}}, different levels of identity protection is provided to the Initiator and the Responder.
 EDHOC protects the credential identifier of the Initiator against active attacks and the credential identifier of the Responder against passive attacks.
 The roles should be assigned to protect the most sensitive identity/identifier, typically that which is not possible to infer from routing information in the lower layers.

 Compared to {{SIGMA}}, EDHOC adds an explicit method type and expands the message authentication coverage to additional elements such as algorithms, external authorization data, and previous messages.
 This protects against an attacker replaying messages or injecting messages from another session.